Minimally Invasive Treatment Options for Herniated Disc

 - Genetics, whether or not the symptoms appeared in your parents

 - For any given condition, factors like location in the spine, co-occurring spine conditions, and severity of the condition can affect recommended procedures.
-For more information on some of the procedures North American Spine may recommend for a herniated disc, see the following:
+For more information on some, but not all, of the procedures North American Spine may recommend, see the following:

 - Discectomy: A discectomy is designed to significantly reduce—or completely eliminate—pain caused by herniated or bulging discs that are impinging on nerves or nerve roots.
 Read more.